dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-1.md

  - OCP4
  - openshift
  - windows
+description: Preparing an OpenShift cluster on Azure to host Windows Kuberenetes nodes.
 ---

 Adding support for Windows nodes in your OpenShift cluster is a day 2 operation that requires preparation at install time.